rustworkshop/gitopolis/README.md

 		* group <group_name> list # list groups & their repos and their state
 		* group list # list groups and the repos in them
 ```

+Currently need `--` after exec to avoid git args being interpreted by the rust arg parser.
+Hope to fix that and just consume everything after exec.

 ## Config format